-- 4. The -type string option can be used to override the default masking type (poly). - 5.
-The -input field string option can be used to read existing mask data from "input_file". - 6.
-The -mask_field string option can be used to define the field from "mask_file" to be used for "data" masking. - 7.
-The -complement option can be used to to compute the complement of the area defined in "mask_file". - 8.
-The -union | -intersection | -symdiff option can be used to specify how to combine the masks from "input file" and "mask file". - 9.
-The -thresh string option can be used to define the threshold to be applied Distance (km) for "circle" and "track" masking; Raw input values for "data" masking. - 10.
-The -value n option can be used to override the default output mask data value (1). - 11.
-The -name string option can be used to specify the output variable name for the mask. - 12.
-The -log file option directs output and errors to the specified log file.
-All messages will be written to that file as well as cout and cerr.
-Thus, users can save the messages without having to redirect the output on the command line.
-The default behavior is no logfile.
+- 4. The -type string option can be used to override the default masking type (poly).
+See description of supported types below. - 5.
+The -input field string option can be used to read existing mask data from "input file". - 6.
+The -mask\field string option can be used to define the field from "mask\file" to be used for "data" masking. - 7.
+The -complement option can be used to to compute the complement of the area defined in "mask file". - 8.
+The -union | -intersection | -symdiff option can be used to specify how to combine the masks from "input\file" and "mask\file". - 9.
+The -thresh string option can be used to define the threshold to be applied - Distance (km) for "circle" and "track" masking; Raw input values for "data" masking. - 10.
+The -height n and -width n options set the size in grid units for "box" masking.